eallion/mastodon-embed-timeline/README.md

 Here you have some parameters to customize your embed timeline:

 ```
-    // Maximun amount of toots to get from the user (default: 20)
+    // Maximum amount of toots to get from the user (default: 20)
     toots_limit: 20

     // Hide boosted toots (default: don't hide)